SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

         }
         ```
 1. Move the code that reads from the Web to its own file.
    1.  **`NOTE:`** This is a very important concept - we will wrap code that performs IO, especially static framework code and remove it from Logic code.
-This will allow us to write Tests that mock out the IO call and fully Test our Logic code.
-Additionally, from an academic sense, this encapsalation frees our Logic code froim knowing the specific semantics of interacting with IO; though in practice the Logic will still need to be responsible for correctly interfacting with IO subsystems (via the wrappers) to handle things like retries and disposing.
+This will allow us to write tests that mock out the IO call and fully test our Logic code.
+Additionally, from an academic sense, this encapsulation frees our Logic code from knowing the specific semantics of interacting with IO; though in practice the Logic will still need to be responsible for correctly interfacing with IO subsystems (via the wrappers) to handle things like retries and disposing.

    1. Create a new Folder in `SkyKick.NinjectWorkshop.WordCounting` called `Http`.
     1. Create a new Class file called `WebClientWrapper` in `Http`: